 Jumping means you’re gonna start flying downwind, so you better master cruising back upwind or you’re still gonna be spending a lot of time walking!

-Jumping also requires you to control a far greater amount of power, transferring it from the kite to the board, and a bad riding stance is one of the most common culprits for lack lustre jumps, where a poor take-off is made inevitable.
+Jumping also requires you to control a far greater amount of power, transferring it from the kite to the board, and a bad riding stance is one of the most common mistake for bad jumps, where a poor take-off is made inevitable.

 Even once your stance and kite flying start coming together, you may still find you’re not getting upwind.
 Are you wasting precious time drifting downwind when you change direction?
 If you’re not staying dry during your sliding turns then get some practice in.
 A smooth turn with power in your kite throughout will ensure you lose little or no ground downwind.